 See more of our back deck:

-It was a little scary to take this project on!
-We definitely learned a lot along the way and there are some things we would do differently or be wary of.
-However, we feel that it was a good investment.
+It was a little scary to take this project on and we definitely learned a lot along the way.
+There are definitely some things we would do differently or be wary of however, we feel that it was a good investment.
 The curb appeal of the house (and therefore the value) dramatically increased.
 New windows, doors, insulation and siding etc… substantially improved energy efficiency.
 And it has also improved our family’s quality of life!

 There are so many more details about this project than I can possibly share in a single post.
 However, I hope this overview of the construction phases of our small home renovation has been helpful.
 If you are planning your own project I’d love to hear about it!
 Or if you have any questions about our experience…Drop me a comment below…